taugroup/taugroup.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic, diverse, and interdiscplinary research group from the Visual Computing and Creative Media Section in [School of Performance, Visualization and Fine Arts](https://pvfa.tamu.edu) at the [Texas A&M University](https://tamu.edu/).
-Our group develops and utilizes numerical and machine learning algorithms to carry out simulations, data analytics, and visualization for real world applications.
-In other words, we build digital twins of the reality and make them better.
+We are a dynamic, diverse, and interdiscplinary research group from the Visual Computing and Creative Media Section in the [School of Performance, Visualization and Fine Arts](https://pvfa.tamu.edu) at the [Texas A&M University](https://tamu.edu/).
+Our group develops and utilizes numerical and machine learning algorithms to carry out data analytics, simulations, and visualization for real world applications.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->